If you have time to breathe you have time to meditate

 Another way to keep your attention on your breathing is to count.
 Silently count to seven as you breathe in and silently count to ten as you breathe out.
 The longer out-breath has a calming effect.

-When you feel good about doing your Mindful breathing for one minute you can try extending it to five minutes.
+When you feel good about doing your Mindful breathing for one minute you can try extending it to three or five minutes.
 Notice how it feels to spend some time each day just being with your breath.

 Choose the breathing practice that feels right for you and do it at your own pace.
 Meditating for a little while each day will make a big difference in your life.